Place Your Fashion Brand as a Solution, Not an Alternative

 A brand positioned as an alternative invites comparison.

-Why clarity outperforms novelty on online platforms
+Why clarity consistently outperforms novelty online

 - How does the fabric behave in everyday wear

-Product visuals as operational infrastructure
+Product visuals are operational infrastructure, not decoration

-They influence:
+They directly influence:

 - Conversion consistency

-- Return behavior
+- Return rates

 - Review quality